Servings: 18 serving(s)

 Giant ginger cookies are crunchy and chewy, the perfect crinkle-top molasses cookie.

-I baked giant ginger cookies during a virtual heat wave and I didn’t mind at all.
+The first time I baked giant ginger cookies was during a virtual heat wave and I didn’t mind at all.
 That’s how good they are.
 My kitchen was like a sauna as I put pan after pan in the oven.

 Loaded with ground ginger (That 1 Tbsp. isn’t a typo) they’re flavourful and they have the most delicious texture.
 Plus they’re very pretty with that little extra sugar sprinkled on top.